petrikreus/comp-se-200-assignment/test_report.md

 which runs the Jest unit tests with coverage and coveralls.
 Then the work flow posts the test suite's LCOV coverage data to coveralls.io.

+The picture below shows GitHub Actions workflow running the tests on push event.

 ![GitHub Actions](github_actions.png)